Kimmy Dora and the Temple of Kiyeme

-Kimmy Dora and the Temple of Kiyeme is a 2012 horror comedy film co-produced and directed by Joyce Bernal and is the second installment in the Kimmy Dora film series.
-It is a sequel to the 2009 film Kimmy Dora: Kambal sa Kiyeme.
+Kimmy Dora and the Temple of Kiyeme is a 2012 horror comedy film co-produced and directed by Joyce Bernal from a screenplay by Chris Martinez.
+It is the second installment in the Kimmy Dora film series, serving as a sequel to the 2009 film Kimmy Dora: Kambal sa Kiyeme.
 It tells the story of twin sisters Kimmy and Dora, both played by Eugene Domingo in their quest to find love in South Korea, only for them being stalked by a ghostly figure.
 The film premiered nationwide in the Philippines on June 13, 2012, and became the second highest grossing Filipino film of 2012, earning in two weeks, and currently holds the fifteenth place in the highest-grossing Filipino films of all time.

 Plot

 At a gala event for the GoDongHae conglomerate's new airline, Kimmy, daughter of company chairman Luisito, is shocked to find that her outfit comically matches the decorations put up by her younger twin Dora, and fires the staff in an outrage.
 Soon after, Luisito receives a package, and he and his daughters vacation to Korea.
 On the plane, paranormal events begin to occur, which can only be seen by Dora and heard by Kimmy.

 In Korea, Luisito also begins to experience supernatural visions.
 He then tells his daughters that one of them must marry the grandson of the Sang family, Daniel, as the Sangs had helped Luisito's family with their business in the past.
 Neither twin is willing to marry Daniel as both have boyfriends, however Daniel takes a liking to Dora.

 Back home, Kimmy and Dora continue to experience supernatural occurrences.
 Kimmy is haunted by mysterious drum-beats and eventually faints.
 After recovering at the hospital, Kimmy is visited by her boyfriend Barry who proposes.
 Barry is later attacked by a ghost in the elevator and is found alive but paralyzed in a state of shock.
 On a date, Dora's boyfriend, Johnson, proposes to her but is soon attacked by the ghost as well.

 Luisito explains that the ghost is that of his ex-fiancée from the Sang family, Sang Kang-kang, to whom he was betrothed as a young man.
 However, while studying in the Philippines, he met and was (forcibly) married to the twins’ mother, Charito.
 Upon finding out, Sang Kang-kang locked herself in her room, continually beating a drum until she wasted away and died.
 Now her vengeful spirit has returned and can only be heard by Kimmy and seen by Dora.